khaffner/elbin/README.md

   - Read it first

 ### Running
+- In the elbin folder, run:
-- docker-compose up --build f /home/pi/elbin/docker-compose.yml
+  - docker-compose up --build